On Statistical Discrimination as a Failure of Social Learning: A Multi-Armed Bandit Approach: The Design of Subsidy Rules

 \begin{thm}[Optimality of the Cost-Saving Subsidy Rule] \begin{enumerate}[(a)] \item A cost-saving subsidy rule implements the decision rule with which the subsidy rule is associated. \item Let $s$ be a cost-saving subsidy rule and $s'$ be an arbitrary subsidy rule that implements the same decision rule.
 Then, for all $i$, $n$ and $h(n)$, we have

 \end{enumerate} \end{thm} The proof is straightforward from the argument above.

 Since the government hardly observes rejected candidates' characteristics, a cost-saving subsidy rule is difficult to implement.
 Nevertheless, since it provides the smallest subsidy for implementing a decision rule, its performance is a useful theoretical benchmark.
+In Section~\ref{subsec: simulation cost saving}, we demonstrate that the cost-saving method effectively reduces the subsidy required for the UCB mechanism, whereas the hybrid mechanisms outperform substantially in the long run.